MahmoudEl3bady/Tedi/README.md

 # Tedi

 A terminal text editor I built to understand how editors work under the hood.
-It's written in Node.js and TypeScript and handles the basics of terminal-based editors.
+It's built from scratch using Node.js and TypeScript and handles the basics of terminal-based editors.

 ## What It Does